Skip to main content Skip to main navigation Skip to site search

 -

-More cybersecurity is not the main lever to strengthen the European solar industry.
-This requires a different industrial policy, says Jan Osenberg, Head of System Integration at SolarPower Europe.
+Stronger cybersecurity alone will not secure Europe’s solar industry.
+A new industrial policy is needed, says Jan Osenberg, Head of System Integration at SolarPower Europe.

 Smarter power electronics also means more ways in.